Ralim/IronOS/README.md

 * Use hardware features to improve reliability
 * Can disable movement detection if desired
 * Calibration of the temperature offset
+* Boost mode lets you temporarily change the temperature when soldering

 # Upgrading your ts100 iron
 This is completely safe, if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware.
 Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases)